UpperHighnearResPhil1955w.jpg

 Great view out to the southeast from the reservoir.
 National Cemetery is in the foreground, Blessed Sacrament is in the center and the JFK tower is visible in the distance.

-Finally, after about 100 years, the city is fixing up the reservoir area.
+During the Bloomberg administration there was a plan to spend $50 million wiping out the reservoirs and creating sports fields.
+A local group, Save Ridgewood Reservoir, rallied to preserve the reservoir which had become a bird sanctuary, and spend the money fixing Highland Park.
+They succeeded and the basins were preserved while the surrounding areas were finally repaired after 100 years of neglect.
 Joey Perrone and Tom Hammond were up there in the late summer of 2012 and captured some shots of the work.
 A nice fence, new walkways, benches, lighting and a handicapped access ramp are all going in.

 Thanks to Joe and Tommy for the shots.